Chris-Johnston/CSSBot/docs/Reminder-Service-Help.md

 ## Get All Reminders in Channel

-Gets all of the reminders in the current channel.
+Gets all of the reminders of a text channel.

+Parameters:
+- Channel: A `#channel` mention, or the channel ID.
+If no value is supplied, assumes to use the current channel where the command was sent.

 Aliases:
 - `ChannelReminders`